EMERGENCY CREDIT LINE GUARANTEE SCHEME GUIDELINES TO FOLLOW

 About Emergency Credit Line Guarantee Scheme

-What is emergency credit line guarantee scheme?
-The Union Cabinet on Wednesday announced a 9.25 per cent relief rate through the Emergency Credit Line Guarantee Scheme (ECLGS) for the coronavirus-hit MSME sector.
+In the first place What is an emergency credit line guarantee scheme?
+Moreover, The Union Cabinet announced a 9.25 percent relief rate through the Emergency Credit Line Guarantee Scheme (ECLGS) for the coronavirus-hit MSME sector.

 Objectives Of Emergency Credit Line Guarantee Scheme

-The main objective of the scheme is to provide incentives to Member Lending Institutions (MLs) such as Banks, Financial Institutions (FIs) and Non-Banking Financial Companies (NBFCs) to enable MSMEs to avail additional funding facilities.
+The main objective of the scheme is to provide incentives to Member Lending Institutions (MLs) such as Banks, Financial Institutions (FIs), and Non-Banking Financial Companies (NBFCs) to enable MSMEs to avail additional funding facilities.

-Lending and Lending for MSMEs: ECLGS has been launched to support MSMEs in other activities affected by the Kovid epidemic.
-The government has allocated Rs.
+ECLGS has been launch to support MSMEs in other activities affected by the covid epidemic.
+So The government has allocated Rs.
 41,600 crore.

-For this, the Government of India has provided Rs.
+Thereafter For this, the Government of India has provided Rs.
 41,600 crore will be provided, he said.

 Cabinet Approval For Emergency Credit Line Scheme

 it would apply from the date of announcement of the scheme till October 31 or up to Rs 3 lakh crore under GECL.

 This will provide additional funding of up to ₹ 3 lakh to eligible MSMEs and interested currency borrowers.

-The scheme will apply to all loans sanctioned under GECL facility from October 31 to October 31 or till an amount of Rs 3 lakh crore is sanctioned under GECL.
+The scheme will apply to all loans sanctioned under the GECL facility from October 31 to October 31 or till an amount of Rs 3 lakh crore is sanctioned under GECL.

-As on February 29, 2020, all MSME borrowers have accounts with outstanding credit up to Rs.
+As of February 29, 2020, all MSME borrowers have accounts with outstanding credit up to Rs.
 25 crore, which was less than or equal to 60 days from that date and with an annual turnover of up to Rs.
 100 crore, GECL will be eligible under this scheme.